dancier/show-dancer/README.md

-# ShowDancer
+# Dancier Website

-Frontend for dancier.net.
-Built with Angular.
+This repository houses the Angular frontend for the [dancier.net](https://dancier.net/) website.

 ## Development